Key

 Philippines

-palm" of a dwarf variety on San Miguel Island in the Philippines
+"original palm" of a dwarf variety on San Miguel Island in

-Cadang cadang disease was first positively identified from San Migel
+1959 (Pancho) Cadang cadang disease was first positively identified

-Island in 1937 (Ocfemia).The coincidence has not been accounted for.
+from San Migel Island in 1937 (Ocfemia).The coincidence has not been

 Pancho, 1960; Ocfemia, 1937